KartavyaSharma/ROZE-Voice-Assistant/README.md

 The goal with this application was to reduce vehicular accidents caused due to distracted driving.

-This is a project I developed as a part of my IB MYP Personal Project in _circa 2018_
+This is a project I developed as a part of my IB MYP Personal Project _circa 2018_